What It Does

 Who It’s For

-Web developers use the resulting Lottie files in React, Vue, or vanilla JavaScript projects.
-The format works across desktop browsers and mobile devices without plugins.
+Web developers building in React, Vue, or vanilla JavaScript consume the resulting .json files directly.
+The format works across desktop browsers and mobile without plugins.

 Pricing

-Bodymovin uses a pay-what-you-want model.
-You can download it free by entering $0, or support development with any amount (suggested minimum $20).
+Pay-what-you-want.
+Enter $0 to download free, or support development with any amount (suggested minimum $20).
 No subscription, no feature restrictions.
-Available through aescripts.com with one-time payment.